mrwadams/genai-regulation-extractor/context/plan.md

     * Create a `requirements.txt` file.
 * **Task 1.4: API Key Configuration:**
     * Obtain a Gemini API key.
+    * The application will attempt to load the API key automatically from a `.env` file or the `GOOGLE_API_KEY` environment variable if present, reducing the need for manual entry.

 ### Phase 2: Basic Streamlit UI Structure